How ConsumerAffairs uses cookies

 180 days

 Base plans from Cinch start at $27.99 a month in Delaware.
-Cinch offers service fees of $100 to $150.
-The lower the service fee, the higher the monthly premium.
+Service fees are $100 to $150 — the lower the fee, the higher the monthly premium.

-• Repair Only: ($27.99 to $39.99): Covers repairs for both systems (like heating, plumbing and electrical) and appliances (like washers, dryers and ranges).
-This plan is strictly for repairs and has a $1,000 limit per covered claim; it does not cover full replacements.
+• Repair Only ($27.99 to $39.99): Covers repairs for both systems (heating, plumbing and electrical) and appliances (washers, dryers and ranges).
+This plan handles repairs only, with a $1,000 limit per covered claim, and does not cover full replacements.

-• Repair + Replace: ($54.99 to $66.99): Includes everything in the Repair Only plan but adds coverage for replacements if an item cannot be fixed.
-It increases the coverage limit to $2,000 per appliance and includes a $500 reimbursement benefit for homeowners insurance deductibles.
+• Repair + Replace ($54.99 to $66.99): Adds everything in the Repair Only plan plus replacements when an item can't be fixed.
+It raises the limit to $2,000 per appliance and adds a $500 reimbursement toward your homeowners insurance deductible.

-• Repair + Replace Premier: ($77.99 to $89.99): The most comprehensive option, covering everything in the Repair + Replace plan plus outside water and gas lines.
-It also adds a $2,000 allowance for typically noncovered costs like permits, code upgrades and equipment disposal.
+• Repair + Replace Premier ($77.99 to $89.99): Its top plan, covering everything in the Repair + Replace plan plus outside water, gas and sewer lines.
+It also adds a $2,000 allowance for costs warranties usually skip, like permits, code upgrades and equipment disposal.

 Add-ons and discounts